Banner-image Banner-image

 6. Solar Panels

 Installing solar panels means investing in a greener, more cost-effective future.
-Solar panels transform Alaska’s abundant summertime sunlight into electricity, reducing your utility bills and environmental impact for years to come.
+Solar panels transform Alaska’s abundant summer sunlight into electricity, reducing your utility bills and environmental impact for years to come.

 Your panels may produce excess electricity during the spring and summer.
 You can sell the energy back to the utility company for a credit on future utility bills.
 Your solar panels may produce significantly less power in the fall and winter because of the limited sunlight, so this can supplement your electricity needs.